pxrave/zotify/README.md

 ## Advanced Options

-All these options can either be configured in the config or via the commandline, in case of both the commandline-option has higher priority.
+All options can be set via the commandline or in a config.json file.
+Commandline arguments take priority over config.json arguments.
 Set arguments in the commandline like this: `-ie False` or `--codec mp3`.
 Wrap commandline arguments containing spaces or non-alphanumeric characters (weird symbols) with quotes like this: `--output-liked-songs "Liked Songs/{song_name}"`

 | Config Key                   | Command Line Flag                     | Default Value           | Description                                                                   |